bttuliao/myBlog/content/blog/_index.md

 +++
 title = "Blog"
-summary = "Reflections on technology, things I'm learning, and more" description = "blogging like it's 2005" ShowBreadCrumbs = true
+summary = "Reflections on technology, things I'm learning, and more" description = "Blogging like it's 2005.
+Reflections on technology, things I'm learning, and more" ShowBreadCrumbs = true
 ShowReadingTime = true
 +++